stephcrete/REST-API-Design-Guide-Wiki/Searching-Local-search.md

 ```
 GET .../dogs?q=black
 ```
 In the example above, 'q' represents the query string.
-Wildcards can also be used.
+Wildcards MAY also be used.